Nearius-River/2kRP_Project/README.md

 ## Usage

 - To start the server connection, open app.py and DO NOT close it (doing so will instantly terminate the server connection).
-- If "Connection established!" appears in the terminal, you can go to the Yume 2kki site and start playing.
+- If "Connection established!" appears in the terminal, you can go to the YNO site and pick a game to play.
 Your presence will be updated as long as the app is running.
 - `preferences.json`: You can customize most of the presence text here.
-Open it with any text editor (Notepad, Notepad++, etc.) and modify it as desired.
+Open it with any text editor (Notepad, Notepad++, etc.) or using the application interface and modify it as desired.
 Note: some patterns can be used, such as $location or $playersonline.
 A complete description of the available patterns:
+    - **$gametype**: The YNO game you're currently playing, e.g., Unconscious Online, Yume 2kki, etc.

-    `$location`: Where you are currently located in the game, e.g., Urotsuki's Room, The Nexus, etc. Defaults to "Unknown Location" if no location is available or unknown.
+    - **$location**: Where you are currently located in the game, e.g., Urotsuki's Room, The Nexus, etc. Defaults to "Unknown Location" if no location is available or unknown.

-    `$playersonline`: The total number of players currently playing the game.
+    - **$playersonline**: The total number of players currently playing the game.

-    `$playersonmap`: The number of players in the current map (the map you're in).
+    - **$playersonmap**: The number of players in the current map (the map you're in).

-    `$version`: The current application version.
+    - **$version**: The current application version.

-These patterns can be used anywhere you like.
+    - These patterns can be used anywhere you like.
+They get updated every 15 seconds, whether you switch rooms or hop from one YNO game to another.
+Just be sure you're not misspelling anything in case it doesn't seem to work as intended.

 ## Known problems

-~~1.
-The program uses a simple terminal interface to communicate with the user, only allowing minimizing or closing the window.~~
+~~The program uses a simple terminal interface to communicate with the user, only allowing minimizing or closing the window.~~

 ~~Proposed Solution: Implement a complete graphical interface with tabs for setting user preferences and configuring the app.~~

-**Update**: "Solved", with the implementation of the basic GUI interface using tkinter.
-Though, still needs a BIG visual update before it can be fully considered solved.
+**Solved**, with the implementation of the basic GUI interface using tkinter.
+(That said, there's still much room for improvement!)

-~~2.
-The installation process may be too complex for less technologically inclined users, requiring multiple steps/configurations.~~
+The installation process may be too complex for less technologically inclined users, requiring multiple steps/configurations.

-~~Proposed Solution: Convert the app into a single executable (.exe) file while retaining functionality OR implement more user-friendly installation methods.~~
+Proposed Solution: Convert the app into a single executable (.exe) file while retaining functionality OR implement more user-friendly installation methods.

-**Update**: Went with first option, using pyinstaller to help with the generation of a .exe file for the app.

 ## Contributions